Guide to Finger Taping for Climbers

 Tape we recommend: 0.3” Tension Tape

-X-tape is a less researched but faster and easier taping method than the H-tape.
-In our experience working with climbers, they have reported better compliance with the X-tape due to ease of application and similar perceptions of support compared to the H-tape.
+X-tape is less researched, but many find it faster and easier to apply than H-tape.
+According to our experience with climbers, they report higher compliance with X-tape because of its ease of application and similar perceptions of support compared to H-tape.

-Volar plate injuries tend to be provoked by extension of the susceptible joint.
-As x-taping crosses in front of the joint, it limits joint extension, offloading the volar plate.
+Volar plate injuries often result from extension of the joint.
+With X-taping, the tape crosses in front of the joint, limiting extension and offloading the volar plate.

-To apply x-tape, cut a long, thin piece of tape.
-Start by wrapping the tape above the joint, make 2-3 laps around.
-Cross the joint on the palm side with a slight bend in the finger.
-Take another 2-3 laps around the bottom of the joint, then cross back above to complete your "x".
-Take a final lap around the top of the joint, then anchor the tape down.
+To apply X-tape, cut a long, thin piece of tape.
+Start by wrapping the tape above the joint for 2-3 laps.
+Next, cross the joint on the palm side while keeping a slight bend in your finger.
+Complete the process by making another 2-3 laps around the bottom of the joint and then crossing back above to create your "X." Finish with a final lap around the top of the joint to anchor the tape.

 When it might be helpful: